Specific Survey of Connecticut Residents Part of AARP Campaign Raising Awareness of Most Common Seasonal Scams

-Nearly 20 percent of those surveyed failed a simple quiz designed to test their ability to recognize the red flags of holiday scams.
+Nearly 20% of those surveyed failed a simple quiz designed to test their ability to recognize the red flags of holiday scams.
+In Connecticut, one in five adults failed a five-question quiz about holiday scams, putting them at risk for falling victim to scammers’ tactics.

 “This time of year, many of us are busy with holiday preparations and social activities.
-Scammers hope they can take advantage of these seasonal distractions to convince us to do their nefarious bidding,” said Kathy Stokes, director of fraud prevention programs at AARP.
+Scammers hope they can take advantage of these seasonal distractions to convince us to do their nefarious bidding,” said Kathy Stokes, director, fraud prevention programs, AARP.
 “We’re trying to draw attention to the red flags of seasonal scams, because if you can spot a scam, you can stop a scam.”

 An AARP Fraud Watch Network campaign is using advertising, social media postings, website content, webinars, tele-town halls and email alerts to warn consumers about some of the most prevalent holiday scams: